College of Engineering

 The graduation requirements for each of the engineering degrees are presented in the form of four-year programs of study.
 These four-year schedules are highly recommended, but rarely followed without deviation.
 Some students can proceed more rapidly; many must proceed more slowly and take nine or more semesters to complete the degree.
 Flexibility in course selection is also present though elective categories within curricula and through approved substitutions.

-All engineering curricula are designed to meet all criteria for accreditation by the Accreditation Board for Engineering and Technology, Inc. (ABET).
+All engineering curricula are designed to meet all criteria for accreditation by the Engineering Accreditation Commission of ABET, www.abet.org.
 Among other criteria, ABET requires that students complete:

 - One year of a combination of college-level mathematics and basic sciences (some with experimental experience) appropriate to the discipline.